kineticadb/kinetica-client-jdbc/README.md

 applications to the Kinetica database.

-Note that the version of the driver must match that of the database; e.g., the 7.1 version of the driver is interoperable with any Kinetica 7.1.X.Y database.
+Ideally, the version of the driver must match that of the database; e.g., the 7.2 version of the driver is interoperable with any Kinetica 7.2.X.Y database.
+However, the 7.2 driver may be compatible with 7.1 database instances for most use cases.

 ## Configure

 Kinetica JDBC driver JAR:

-    kinetica-jdbc-7.1.<X>.<Y>-jar-with-dependencies.jar
+    kinetica-jdbc-7.2.<X>.<Y>-jar-with-dependencies.jar

 Driver class: